 It’s never too early to learn good financial habits.
-A recent study by the US Department of Treasury showed that programs such as school-run credit unions have a significant positive impact on student spending habits and perceptions of savings.
+A study by the US Department of Treasury showed that programs such as school-run credit unions have a significant positive impact on student spending habits and perceptions of savings.

 The hands-on learning environment of a school-run credit union helps students develop good financial habits, preparing them to make better financial choices, become more productive members of their community, and take control of their financial future.

-Draven Sandifer, senior at Decatur High School
+Draven Sandifer, student teller at Decatur High School

 Operating as a credit union branch inside the school, students are instructed and mentored on how to run the branch.
 These programs are integrated with a school’s career development programs or financial education activities, and allow students to gain valuable job skills by serving as tellers, cash managers, and more.
 Additionally, soft skills such as professionalism, confidentiality, confidence, and communication skills are learned.